Protection Warrior Tank Rotation, Cooldowns, and Abilities — The War Within (11.0.5)

 • Thunder Clap Icon Thunder Clap generates 5 Rage.

-There are some talents which further increase the Rage generated by some abilities.
+There are some talents that further increase the Rage generated by some abilities.
 Some of these include Heavy Repercussions Icon Heavy Repercussions and Storm of Steel Icon Storm of Steel.
 Take a look at our Talents page to get to know them all.

 Rage Management